MarkMT/guides/source/localizable/components/handling-events.md

 See the list of event names at the end of this page.
 Any event can be defined as an event handler in your component.

-## Sending Actions
+## Sending Event Data

-In some cases your component needs to define event handlers, perhaps to support various draggable behaviors.
-For example, a component may need to send an `id` when it receives a drop event:
+In some cases your component's event handler may need to make use of the [data object](https://developer.mozilla.org/en-US/docs/Web/API/Event) associated with the event, perhaps to support various draggable behaviors.
+For example, in a component designed to have other elements dragged onto it, we may need to send an `id` extracted from the drop event out to the javascript context of its parent template when that event is received in order to identify the dragged element.

+To facilitate this, when we insert the component into its containing template, we will pass the component an external action that will be used within the component to send the `id`:

 ```hbs
 {{drop-target action=(action "didDrop")}}
 ```

-You can define the component's event handlers to manage the drop event.
+Passing actions to components like this is discussed in detail in the guide [Triggering Changes with Events](https://guides.emberjs.com/v2.9.0/components/triggering-changes-with-actions/).
+Within the component the external action `didDrop` is now accessible as the `action` property and this action will take our `id` parameter as an argument.

+To send the `id`, we will call that action from the component's `drop` event handler.
+To access the event object within the handler so that we can extract the `id`, we simply include the event in the handler's function signature.
-And if you need to, you may also stop events from bubbling, by using `return false;`.
+If you need to, you may also stop events from bubbling, by using `return false;`.

 ```app/components/drop-target.js
 import Ember from 'ember';